mrhfmn/appsFlyer-API-bulk-reporting/README.md

 # appsFlyer API bulk reporting
-Downloading partners_by_date_report for all your Apps
+Downloading partners_by_date_report for all your Apps using Node.JS